Nikhil-Pahwa/analytics-widget/README.md

 # analytics-widget
-Analytics widget that let you attach the events in DOM
+Analytics widget that let you attach events in DOM